American Beauty (album): Recording

 Crosby has demurred on this point: "Sometimes they have given us credit for teaching them how to sing and that's not true.
 They knew how to sing; they had their own style and they had the most important quality of it down already, which is tale-telling".
 However, he has also stated "The idea is – when you hang out with other musicians – to sort of cross-pollinate your idea streams, and that naturally happened between us on a level that was very rare.
 We would listen to what they were doing with time signatures and with breaking the rules, and it appealed to us a lot."

 Release

 American Beauty was released just over four months after Workingman's Dead.
 The title of the album has a double meaning, referring both to the musical focus on Americana and to the rose that is depicted on the front cover.
 Around the rose, the album title is scripted as a text ambigram that can also be read "American Reality".
-The back cover is a George Conger photograph of a diorama containing ferns, roses, a bust, shadowboxes and other curios.
+The back cover features a photograph by George Conger of a diorama containing ferns, roses, a bust, shadowboxes and other curios.
 To each side of the photo are illustrated panels with a vaguely-shaped guitar, whose strings are also rose stems.
 The cover artwork was produced by Kelley–Mouse Studios.